 The Zapruder Film: Genuine or Fake?

 The Zapruder film, together with most of the other surviving video material, can be found online.
-The Mary Ferrell Foundation website lists the films that were taken in Dealey Plaza, and gives links to their locations on YouTube.
-Individual frames of the Zapruder film can be examined at :
+See https://www.maryferrell.org/pages/Motorcade_Films.html for a list of the films that were taken in Dealey Plaza, along with links to their locations on YouTube.
+At the time of writing, there is a decent copy of the Zapruder film at https://www.youtube.com/watch?v=C7rLYh52fPE (privacy warning: you may need to sign in with a Google account to watch this and other assassination films on YouTube).

 David Wrone, The Zapruder Film: Reframing JFK’s Assassination (University Press of Kansas, 2003; ISBN 0–7006–1291–2), provides a detailed history of the famous home movie.
 Wrone’s book is let down slightly by the author’s speculations about the fine details of the assassination.
 This is more than made up for, however, by Wrone’s strong refutation of the seriously improbable hypothesis that the Zapruder film has been substantially altered to cover up evidence of conspiracy.